 - Collaborating with creative educators like The Dim Sum Warriors to create digital educational material that educate the public (children & adults) on COVID-19.
 Knowledge about how the virus spreads and what we can individually do to mitigate is the best weapon against community spread.
 TL;DR — Stay Stay Safe.

 - Helping firms to digitise training material that empowers them to remotely #Upskill staff for the #Upturn (which WILL eventually come), at scale.

 WFH is really a PRIVILEGE we should not abuse.

 I hope my fellow contributors helped put our #WFH “woes” into perspective.

-In the short-run, the Singapore government’s 3 Budgets provides a lot of short-term support for families’ and businesses’ cost pressures.
+In the short-run, the Singapore government’s 3 Budgets provide a lot of short-term support for families’ and businesses’ cost pressures.
 But this cannot last forever and we all need topline (salaries, revenue) to kickstart the economy’s flywheel again.

 So the more that those of us who can WFH do so, the more we can flatten the curve; and the sooner that everyone can revert to a more ‘normal’ arrangement — to visit our loved ones, eat our favourite foods, run and play outdoors.

 With everyone playing our part, we can overcome these worst of times… with the best of times.